Arduino3128/PyRAT/README.md

 Botnet based on Python

 Botnet based on python, Capable of executing DDoS Attacks, Launching Meterpreter payloads and ~~Spreading through USB Storage Devices.~~(This feature has been removed for safety purposes.)
+Since, this project is in early stage there is no guarantee of it stability.

 ## Known Issues:
 1. Command Lag Issue